ibm-cloud-docs/Cloudant/accounts/curl.md

 # Working with curl
 {: #working-with-curl}

+`Curl` by itself is not secure.
+We suggest `acurl`, which can run `curl` {{site.data.keyword.cloudantfull}} commands to URLs without entering your username and password repeatedly.
+{: shortdesc}

 You use curl examples in the following steps.
-However, curl by itself is not secure.
-It is suggested that you use `acurl`, which is described in a later section.
-{: shortdesc}

 ## For the curl samples
 {: #for-the-curl-samples}